 sudo pacman -Rns fail2ban

-This permanently deletes all your jail configurations and ban database.
+This permanently deletes your jail configurations, ban database, local systemd override, and Fail2ban log history.
 Make a backup first if you might need them again.

 Conclusion